-The less your life is dominated by the mind, the less it will be time dominated and the future will take care of itself infinitely greater then mentally dwelling on it will.
+The less your life is dominated by the mind, the less it will be time dominated, and the future will take care of itself infinitely greater than mentally dwelling on it will.

-If you wanted to find somebody, who’s sole mission in life was walk as furthest away from all established systems, look no further than Albert Einstein.
+If you wanted to find somebody, who’s sole mission in life was to walk the furthest away from all established systems, look no further than Albert Einstein.

 “The only thing that interferes with my learning is my education.” ― Albert Einstein

 Albert Einstein was not a fan of the education systems and was expelled from High School at the age of 16.